 Lower Sixth Autumn term: Visual Language: this is a set series of lessons and personal investigations, including in depth annotation, to evidence knowledge and understanding and demonstrate technical ability.
-This is presented in the form of a PowerPoint.
+Topics covered include rule of thirds, aspect ratio, rule of even and odd, line, texture and pattern.
+This is presented as a PowerPoint portfolio.

-Lower Sixth to Christmas in Upper Sixth: Component I: Personal Investigation complete with sketchbook, essay and portfolio.
+Lower Sixth January to Christmas in Upper Sixth: Component I: Personal Investigation complete with sketchbook, essay and portfolio.